 Haunting the edges of Beats’ frame is the spectre of Tony Blair.
 It may be John Major’s government that’s waging all out war with Scotland’s youth culture, but it’s the shiney false promises of New Labour that really stings.
 Like American Graffiti, a film Beats evokes in its structure and its bittersweet flavour, we end with some where-are-they-now credits.
 While not quite as devastating as Lucas’ film’s coda, it’s clear one of these kids will be left behind in New Labour’s aspirational new dawn.

-Beats was the closing film of Glasgow Film Festival and is released across the UK on 17 May by Altitude
+Beats was the closing film of Glasgow Film Festival and was released across the UK on 17 May